 Dependencies & CVEs

-Vulkro matches your dependency manifests against a local CVE bundle:
+Vulkro matches your dependency manifests against a local CVE bundle.
+Today it parses five ecosystems:

 The bundle aggregates OSV + NVD + CISA KEV + EPSS and is refreshed daily by Vulkro's internal bundler.